computer-reinvention/ChainFactory/README.md

 ## Overview

 `ChainFactory` is a utility to build LLM chains by configuration instead of code.
 The chains produces this way are reproducible and easy to manage i.e read, edit and share.
-The created chains can be exported as Python and TypeScript clients and used in your projects without any mod.
+The created chains can be exported as Python code and used in your projects without any mod.
 Additionally, you can pass the YAML configuration to `ChainFactoryEngine` to use them on the fly.

-This allows a very interesting pattern where you can create chains on runtime and combine their outputs to do interesting things that are not possible with the standard chains.
+This allows a very interesting pattern where you can create chains during runtime and combine their outputs to do interesting things that are not possible with the standard code defined chains.

 ## Features

-Export your chains as Python code and use them as packages in your projects.
+TBD

-### Installation
+## Installation

 1. Clone the repository:
    ```bash